 When we don’t cross it we stay stuck in a sort of purgatory which can feel like living in hell.
 When we’re in this place, things feel less than satisfying.
 They are truly frustrating.
 Worse of all, we know we’re not living up to our potential.

-1) Stay stuck by going about your normal routine; never take chances and risk always feeling that something isn’t quite right.
+1) Stay stuck by going about your normal routine; never take chances, and risk the perpetual feeling that something isn’t quite right.

-2) Stay stuck by shifting your lifework focus because you think you’ve found a new, better direction.
+2) Stay stuck by shifting your focus to a new project because you think you’ve found a better direction.
 (Don’t kid yourself.
-I see people doing this all the time and it is usually, but not always, a way to avoid facing that metaphoric death and taking their work to the next level.)
+I see people doing this all the time and it’s usually, but not always, a way to avoid facing the figurative death and not risking taking their work to the next level.)